gsharma1710/gsharma1710/README.md

 - ✉️  You can contact me at [sharmag8121@gmail.com](mailto:sharmag8121@gmail.com)
 - 🧠  I'm learning Full-Stack Development in JavaScript
 - 🤝  I'm open to collaborating on projects related to web development and even happy to explore more about other stuf.
-- ⚡  No amount of money ever bought a second of timeMy Portfolio:https://gsharma101.github.io/pfrj/
+- ⚡  No amount of money ever bought a second of time